How can we help?

 💡 Tip: Even if the system marks the data as valid (green), verify the user count matches your expectations.
 If needed, re-sync the integration or upload a fresh user file.
 Keep in mind—once you proceed, the user list becomes fixed and cannot be updated during the review.

-Step 2 – Review Users
+Step 2 – Review Users Access

 Once the data passes the check, reviewers can proceed to the main user review page.